Six Hours of Mexico City

-Six Hours of Nürburgring, Germany, 30 August.
+Six Hours of Nürburgring, Germany, 24 July.
 One of the legends of sportscar racing with its famous Nordschleife (northern loop), with more than 20km and 154 turns.
-The World Endurance Championship comes back to Nürburgring Grand Prix track in 2015, after welcoming this series in the 1980s and then the Le Mans Series during the 2000s.
+The World Endurance Championship returns to the Nürburgring Grand Prix track after a successful maiden event in 2015.

-Six Hours of Sakhir, Bahrain.
-21 November.
+Six Hours of Bahrain.
+19 November.
 A modern circuit in the desert; this Middle East venue boasts fantastic facilities and has become a popular venue since its first WEC race in 2012.

 Six Hours of Shanghai, China

 Six Hours of Shanghai, China.
 6 November.
 Nowadays a regular destination for sportscar racing, China is bringing the excitement of the World Endurance Championship to a vast population.

 Six Hours of Fuji, Japan.
 16 October.
 A classic motorsport venue and Japanese pioneer, as host of the first Japanese race of the World Endurance Championship in the 1980s.
 Fuji Speedway is characterized by an extremely long straight.